 44These Interconnection Studies are typical of the kinds of studies undertaken by Transmission Providers to evaluate Interconnection Requests.
 The Interconnection Facilities Studies and Interconnection System Impact Studies also correspond to transmission service studies described in the pro forma open access tariff.
-See Order No. 888-A (Tariff Part II, 19 Additional Study Procedures For Firm Point-To-Point Transmission Service Requests; and Tariff Part III, 32 Additional Study Procedures For Network Integration Transmission Service Requests), FERC Stats. & Regs., Regulations Preambles (July 1996-December 2000), ¶ 31,048 at 30,524-26 and 30,535-36.
+See Order No. 888-A (Tariff Part II, 19 Additional Study Procedures For Firm Point-To-Point also request a restudy of any of the above if a higher-queued project either drops out of the queue, is subjected to Material Modifications, or changes its Point of Interconnection.45 The Interconnection Customer will pay the actual costs for performing each of the Interconnection Studies and restudies.